Nitin-GH/Lenovo-TB-8504X/README.md

 ![oem unlocking](https://github.com/user-attachments/assets/3742c084-9701-497d-8a4c-076685d2184c)

-**Once it done it will erase all the data on your device and you all to resetup it again before moving on to flasing recovery and rom**
+**Once it done it will erase all the data on your device and you need to resetup it all again before moving on to flasing recovery and rom**

 # Step 10: Reboot the Device